Chile at the 1988 Summer Olympics

 Chile competed at the 1988 Summer Olympics in Seoul, South Korea.
+This was the nation's sixteenth appearance at the Summer Olympics, after debuting in 1896.
 17 competitors, 16 men and 1 woman, took part in 14 events in 6 sports.
+Alfonso de Iruarrizaga's silver in skeet shooting was Chile's only medal at the 1988 Games.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.